websy85/sense-tube-map-extension/README.md

 ## Sense Tube Map Extension
 ### A Visualisation Extension for Qlik Sense that uses the HTML5 Canvas based [tubemap-viz](https://github.com/websy85/tubemap-viz) library to represent data in the style of a Tube/Metro map.

-The map is the brainchild of Adam Bellerby and part of an internal Qlik Knowledge and Learning initiative that visualises 'Learning Pathways' for Qlik employees.

 The extension is a work in progress but feel free to use, abuse and contribute.
 Enjoy.

 If you'd like to use the same visualisation on top of the Engine API or in any other web environment outside of the Qlik Sense client framework then you can use the core [tubemap-viz](https://github.com/websy85/tubemap-viz) library.